redwoodjs/redwoodjs-com-archive/docs/testing.md

 })
 ```

-Since [ES2015](https://tc39.es/ecma262/#sec-ordinaryownpropertykeys), object property keys are in ascending order of property creation.
-In the context of `defineScenerio`, this means that a key will have access to any key(s) created before it.
+Since [ES2015](https://tc39.es/ecma262/#sec-ordinaryownpropertykeys), object property keys are in ascending order of creation.
+This means that a key in `defineScenario` has access to key(s) created before it.
 We can leverage this like so:

 ```javascript
 export const standard = defineScenario({